citp/privacy-policy-historical/m/my/myf/myfav.es.md

 E-mail addresses will not be sold, rented or leased to 3rd parties.

-E-mail may be sent to inform you of news of our services or offers by us or our affiliates.
+E-mail may be sent to inform you of news of our services.

 ### Visitor Options